Family holding hands at sunset — torn apart by parental alienation

 Is parental alienation recognised as harmful?

 The psychological and medical communities have moved — slowly, but measurably — toward recognising parental alienation as a real phenomenon with serious effects on children.
 The American Psychological Association, the American Bar Association, and family court systems in multiple jurisdictions now acknowledge it, even if their responses vary widely.
-A 2018 meta-review of 213 empirical studies across 10 languages confirmed that parental alienation is a form of family violence (Harman, Kruk & Hines, 2018).
+A 2018 review in Psychological Bulletin classified parental alienation as a form of family violence (Harman, Kruk & Hines, 2018), and a 2022 scientific-status review in Developmental Psychology confirmed this across 213 empirical studies in 10 languages (Harman, Warshak, Lorandos & Florian, 2022).

 Read more about what parental alienation is →